-PHMB is a synthetic compound which is structurally similar to naturally occurring antimicrobial peptides (AMPs).
-AMPs are produced by the majority of living organisms and have a broad spectrum of activity against bacteria, viruses and fungi (Moore and Gray, 2007).
+PHMB is a synthetic compound which is structurally similar to naturally occurring antimicrobial peptides (AMPs), AMPs are produced by the majority of living organisms and have a broad spectrum of activity against bacteria, viruses and fungi (Moore and Gray, 2007).
 AMPs are positively-charged molecules that bind to bacterial cell membranes and induce cell lysis by destroying membrane integrity, in a similar way to penicillin and cephalosporin antibiotics.
-AMPs are produced by many cells within the wound, such as keratinocytes and inflammatory neutrophils, where they are thought to play a role in protection against infection (Sorensen et al, 2003).
+AMPs are produced by many cells within the wound, such as keratinocytes and inflammatory neutrophils, where they are thought to play a role in protection against infection (Sorensen et al., 2003).

 The structural similarities between AMPs and PHMB mean that the latter can insert into bacterial cell membranes and kill bacteria in a similar way to AMPs (Moore and Gray, 2007).
+This mechanism of action is quick and means that bacteria are unlikely to develop resistance to PHMB (Seipp and Korber, 2008).